adiv1kram/DNS-ANALYSER-WITH-ANOMALY-DETECTION-AND-GEOIP-MAPPING/README.md

 # DNS-ANALYSER-WITH-ANOMALY-DETECTION-AND-GEOIP-MAPPING

 ## Overview
-This project is a "DNS Analyzer" that processes **PCAP files** to detect anomalies in DNS traffic and map the geographical locations of source IPs.
+This project is a "DNS Analyzer" that processes **PCAP files** as well as live **Live Packet Analysis** to detect anomalies in DNS traffic and map the geographical locations of source IPs.
 It provides insights into suspicious DNS activity and visualizes it using a world map.

 ## Features
 - **Anomaly Detection**: Identifies unusual DNS queries, excessive NXDOMAIN responses, high traffic sources, and long subdomains.